 - We were rated 'excellent' in the Higher Education Funding Council for England (HEFCE) assessment of teaching provision

-- We are ranked 39th worldwide for Geography according to QS World University Rankings by subject 2016
+- We are ranked 39th worldwide for geography according to QS World University Rankings by Subject 2016

-It requires you to complete 120 credits of core and optional modules, before undertaking a supervised dissertation.
+This course requires you to complete 120 credits of core and optional modules, before undertaking a supervised dissertation.

 - Critical Human Geography

 - Research Design B

 You will select 30 credits of optional modules either provided by the School of Geography, or in other social science schools across the University.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.

 Graduates from this programme have gone on to pursue a wide range of successful careers in diverse areas including the high-tech, consultancy, and financial services industries as well as in public sector fields such as the National Health Service.
 Some have also gone on to study a PhD.

 A postgraduate qualification from The University of Nottingham shows potential employers that you are an intelligent, hard-working individual who is bright and flexible enough to undertake any form of specific career training.

 In 2015, 95% of postgraduates in the School of Geography who were available for employment had secured work or further study within six months of graduation.*